Abungo-w/2420-assignment3-p2/README.md

 ## Setting Up the Servers
 > **_NOTE:_** You need to set up the web server on both of your new Arch Linux droplet!
 ### 1. System update
-To start off, make sure you have the latest version of Linux.
-If not use the following command to install the latest version:
+To start off, make sure you have the latest version of Linux on your two new droplets.
+If not, use the following command to install the latest version:
 ```
 sudo pacman -Syu
 ```